1908 Queensland state election

 Elections were held in the Australian state of Queensland on 5 February 1908 to elect the 72 members of the state's Legislative Assembly.

-The election, held less than 9 months after the previous election, was made necessary by a series of events which had seen former Premier William Kidston, who commanded a majority on the floor of the Assembly, resign following an attempt to convince the Governor of Queensland to appoint sympathetic members to the Queensland Legislative Council, which had blocked key legislative measures.
+The election, held less than 9 months after the previous election, was made necessary by a series of events which had seen former premier William Kidston, who commanded a majority on the floor of the Assembly, resign following an attempt to convince the governor of Queensland to appoint sympathetic members to the Queensland Legislative Council, which had blocked key legislative measures.
 Following Kidston's resignation, Opposition leader Robert Philp was sent for and formed a ministry, but the ministry almost immediately lost a vote of no confidence in the Assembly, and as such, a new election had to be called.

+This election used contingent voting, at least in the single-member districts.

+Five districts were two-seat districts - Mackay, Marlborough, North Brisbane, Rockhampton and South Brisbane.
+In the two-member constituencies, plurality block voting was used -- electors could cast two valid votes but were allowed to "plump".

 Key dates

 Results

 The Kidstonites contested only 32 of the 72 seats, compared to 55 at the previous election.